27 Јули 2020

 Diversity of NEETs

 As part of this research, Eurofound has sought to unravel the heterogeneity of the NEET population.
-The latest study on the diversity of NEETs provides a new categorisation into seven subgroups in order to better understand the composition of this group of young people.
+Its 2016 study on the diversity of NEETs provides a new categorisation into seven subgroups in order to better understand the composition of this group of young people.
 The aim is to better assist policymakers in understanding who the NEETs are and to assist the design of adequate support measures to meet a wide variety of needs.
 Each of these groups is made up of a mix of vulnerable and non-vulnerable young people who are not accumulating human capital through formal channels, whether voluntarily or involuntarily.

 - Publication: Exploring the diversity of NEETs